Kanthal (alloy): Uses

 Kanthal is used in heating elements due to its flexibility, durability and tensile strength.
-Its uses are widespread, for example in toasters, home and industrial heaters, kilns and diffusion heaters (used in the making of crystalline silicon).
+Its uses are widespread, for example in toasters, home and industrial heaters, kilns and diffusion heaters (used to make crystalline silicon).

-Kanthal is used for heating coils in electronic cigarettes.
-Unlike alternative types of metal such as Nichrome, Kanthal is durable enough to withstand the temperatures needed, but flexible and cheap enough to be practical.
+In comparison to the other types of resistance wire used in vaping such as Nichrome, titanium-alloy and stainless steel, Kanthal is durable enough to withstand the temperatures required, but flexible and cheap enough to be practical for vaping purposes.